983632847/WebUAV-3M/README.md

 - We plan to release the audio annotations soon.
 Stay tuned.

+- Based on users’ feedback and needs, we plan to develop and update this dataset gradually.

 - Run the unzipping script, and delete the script after decompression.

 ```